-In this professional development workshop we will explore computational tinkering — a playful, collaborative, and open-ended approach to exploring digital tools like Arduino, Scratch programming, Micro:bit and Chibitronics Chibichip.
+In our creative coding professional development workshops we will explore computational tinkering — a playful, collaborative, and open-ended approach to exploring digital tools including Scratch programming, BBC Micro:bit and Chibitronics Chibichip.

-As part of the two-day atelier, educators will experience several hands-on computational tinkering activities as learners, construct our own workshop elements, and brainstorm strategies to integrate new technologies to art, science, and making programs.
+As part of the three-day atelier, educators will experience several hands-on computational tinkering activities as learners, leave with a set of workshop elements, and brainstorm strategies to integrate new technologies to art, science, and making programs.

 Workshop participants will participate in initial explorations of playful computation using scratch and experience an analog tinkering activity to help us collectively identify the learning outcomes that these activities support.